American Ninja Warrior season 9: Finals

 Obstacles used, in addition to those during the qualifiers, for the Daytona Beach Finals are listed below.

 Kansas City

 Qualifying

 The Kansas City Qualifying round had three new obstacles, the Hang Glider, the Broken Pipes, and Crank it Up.
 Lance Pekus earned the "POM Wonderful Run of the Night" with the fastest time (2:10.16).
 Other finishers include Brandon Mears, Tyler Yamauchi, Tyler Smith, and Ethan Swanson.

 Finals

 The Kansas City Finals round had a new obstacle, the Iron Maiden.
-The round concluded without any finishers, making it the second time in ANW history that a city finals course was unfinished after last year in Philadelphia.
+The round concluded without any finishers, making it the second time in ANW history that a city finals course was unfinished.
 Ethan Swanson and the Towers of Power all fell on the third obstacle.
 Maggi Thorne became the first woman to defeat Crank It Up and earned the "POM Wonderful Run of the Night".

 Obstacles used, in addition to those during the Qualifying, for the Kansas City Finals are listed below.